-THE MYSTERY OF WRITING that the pendulum tends to swing back over time toward some kind of norm.
+THE MYSTERY OF WRITING 16 that the pendulum tends to swing back over time toward some kind of norm.
 I acknowledge this, and it is possible that we gain more than we lose by it.
 At least I like to think so.

-But we are driven, carried along, by our own technology today, because that is easier than the alternatives.
-We seem to have reached a point in our national development where we are prepared to do anything rather than think, anything except examine our collapsing culture and try to determine what it is telling us-anything but face the reality that we have turned away from the heights and depths of life itself and settled into a kind of spiritual and intellectual fog from which no judgements worthy of the name can issue, and into which every new insight seems to vanish without a trace.
+But we are driven, carried along, by our own technology because that is easier than the alternatives.
+MAG today. have reached a point in our national development seem to prepared to do anything rather than think, are where we anything except examine our collapsing culture and try to determine what it is telling us--anything but face the reality that we have turned away from the heights and depths life itself and settled into a kind of spiritual and OF intellectual fog from which no judgements worthy of the name can issue, and into which every new insight seems to vanish without a trace.